-In 2015 we upgraded our meters, and linked them to parking sensors that detect when you enter and leave the space.
+In 2015 we upgraded our meters, and linked them to parking sensors in the road that detect when you enter and leave a parking space.

 - Your time limit starts when you enter a space, not when you pay at the meter.